Taking model-complete cores: Properties preserved by taking model-complete cores

 It is easy to see that stability implies $\mathrm{NIP}$ for a first-order theory.
 Some structures whose theory is $\mathrm{NIP}$ (and not stable) are $(\mathbb{Q};<)$, the dense local order $S(2)$ (see Notation~\ref{not:S2}), and real closed fields.

-As one can see, stability is defined in terms of formulas not coding a copy of the half-graph, and $\mathrm{NIP}$ is defined in terms of formulas not coding some bipartite graph.
+As one can see, stability is defined in terms of formulas not coding a copy of the half-graph; that is, the {bipartite graph with bipartition $(\mathbb{N}\times\{1\},\mathbb{N}\times\{2\})$} and where ${((i,1),(j,2))}$ forms an edge if and only if $i<j$.
+Similarly, $\mathrm{NIP}$ is defined in terms of formulas not coding some bipartite graph.
 Indeed, a common feature of several model-theoretic tameness properties is that they can be defined in terms of $\tau$-formulas in a theory not coding some forbidden configuration.
 For this reason, most model theoretic tameness properties are known by an acronym starting with an ``N'' to indicate the word ``not'' and end with the letter ``P'' to indicate the word ``property''.
-Below, we list some of the main classes of model-theoretically tame theories, other than stable and $\mathrm{NIP}$ theories: \begin{itemize} \item $\mathrm{NSOP}$ theories, where $\mathrm{SOP}$ stands for the \emph{strict order property}; \item \emph{simple theories}, also known as $\mathrm{NTP}$ theories, where $\mathrm{TP}$ is the \emph{tree property}.
+Below, we list some of the main classes of model-theoretically tame theories, other than stable and $\mathrm{NIP}$ theories: \begin{itemize} \item $\mathrm{NSOP}$ theories, where $\mathrm{SOP}$ stands for the \emph{strict order property} (Definition~\ref{def:nsop}); \item \emph{simple theories}, also known as $\mathrm{NTP}$ theories, where $\mathrm{TP}$ is the \emph{tree property}.
 More specifically, the tree property $\mathrm{TP}$ is defined in terms of having the $k$-tree property $k\textnormal{-}\mathrm{TP}$ for some $k\in\mathbb{N}$.
 For more on simple theories, the reader may consult~\cite{wagner2000simple, kim2013simplicity}; \item $\mathrm{NTP}_2$ theories, where $\mathrm{TP}_2$ is the tree property of the second kind.
-Again, $\mathrm{TP}_2$ is defined in terms of having the property $k\textnormal{-}\mathrm{TP}_2$ for some $k\in\mathbb{N}$; ; \item $\mathrm{NSOP}_n$ theories for $n\geq 1$, where $\mathrm{SOP}_n$ is the \emph{$n$-th strong order property}. \end{itemize} All of the above properties emerged from the work of Shelah~\cite{shelah1990classification, shelah1980simple, shelah1995toward} and Shelah and D{\v{z}}amonja for $\mathrm{NSOP}_1$ and $\mathrm{NSOP}_2$~\cite{dvzamonja2004maximality}.\footnote{It was recently shown in~\cite{mutchnik2025textup} that $\mathrm{NSOP}_1$ and $\mathrm{NSOP}_2$ are the same properties for a first-order theory.} Rather than defining each of these properties individually, following~\cite{bailetti2024walk}, we will define the abstract notion of being a patterned property and point out that most model theoretic properties fall under this notion.
+Again, $\mathrm{TP}_2$ is defined in terms of having the property $k\textnormal{-}\mathrm{TP}_2$ for some $k\in\mathbb{N}$; \item $\mathrm{NSOP}_n$ theories for $n\geq 1$, where $\mathrm{SOP}_n$ is the \emph{$n$-th strong order property} (Definition~\ref{def:NSOPn}). \end{itemize} All of the above properties emerged from the work of Shelah~\cite{shelah1990classification, shelah1980simple, shelah1995toward} and Shelah and D{\v{z}}amonja for $\mathrm{NSOP}_1$ and $\mathrm{NSOP}_2$~\cite{dvzamonja2004maximality}.\footnote{It was recently shown in~\cite{mutchnik2025textup} that $\mathrm{NSOP}_1$ and $\mathrm{NSOP}_2$ are the same properties for a first-order theory.} Rather than defining each of these properties individually, following~\cite{bailetti2024walk}, we will define the abstract notion of being a patterned property and point out that most model theoretic properties fall under this notion.

 \begin{definition} Let $n\in\mathbb{N}$.
 An ${n}$\emph{-pattern} $(\mathcal{C}, \mathcal{I})$ consists of two sets $\mathcal{C}, \mathcal{I}\subseteq(\mathcal{P}(n)\times\mathcal{P}(n))\setminus\{(\emptyset,\emptyset)\} $.
 We call a pair $(A^+, A^-)\in\mathcal{C}$ a \emph{consistency condition} and a pair $(Z^+, Z^-)\in\mathcal{I}$ an \emph{inconsistency condition}. \end{definition} \begin{definition} Let $T$ be a first-order theory.
 Let $\phi(\bar{x};\bar{y})$ be a $\tau$-formula partitioned into the tuples of variables $\bar{x}$ and $\bar{y}$.
 Let $(\mathcal{C}, \mathcal{I})$ be an $n$-pattern.
 We say that $\phi(\bar{x};\bar{y})$ \emph{exhibits} $(\mathcal{C}, \mathcal{I})$ if there is a sequence of tuples $(\bar{b}_i)_{i<n}$ (living in the monster model) such that \begin{enumerate} \item for all $A=(A^+, A^-)\in\mathcal{C}$, the partial type